Skip to content

 Mentioning the signal in the email makes it worse

 Sales teams often try to turn the intent signal into email copy: "Hi Max, I noticed your team visited our pricing page twice this week."
-In the German market, this single sentence stacks three violations in one email:
+That wording raises several separate questions that require legal review:

 Risk by channel when acting on intent signals